gnugat/gnugat.github.io/_sculpin/source/_posts/2016-06-15-mars-rover-introduction.md

 ## What's next

-In the next article, we'll start developing for the first use case:
+In the next article we'll initialize the project by creating the MonoRepo and its first package: `navigation`.
-"Landing a Rover on Mars".

 > **Note** We'll be using:
 >